Mitcheddar93/connectRN-assessment/README.md

 # connectRN-assessment
 Backend assessment for Full Stack Engineer role at connectRN.

-Developed in the GO programming language and tested using cURL
+Developed in the GO programming language and tested using cURL.

+SQL queries written in Transact-SQL (Microsoft SQL Server) and compatible with SQL Server 2017.

 TODO:
--More robust error checking and handling, including detecting POST requests and handling of JPEG and PNG files -Comments explaining how the code works
+-Comments explaining how the code works
 -Automated testing for each of the conditions
 -Docker packaging